 - All positions earn $10 per hour.

-- Exclusively for Cornell University undergraduate and graduate students; if graduating in May you may also apply
+- Exclusively for Cornell University undergraduate and graduate students, any major and college; if graduating in May you may also apply

 - Typical work week is 39 hours, M-F. General daytime work schedule.